-Throughout the Pandemic, creating additional opportunities and avenues for students to interact and engage in their academic program has been a necessity.
-During required quarantines, and extended illnesses, students have had access to instruction remotely and the ability to engage in collaboration and support with both their peers, instructional staff, and support staff.
-Additional time has been embedded into the instructional day and extended day program to address learning loss and limited industry skill development due to the pandemic.
+Coming out of the pandemic, we identified the need for continued opportunities and avenues for students to interact and engage with academic content and industry skills.
+With continued required quarantines, and extended illnesses, CTEC has continued to provides students with access to instruction remotely and the ability to engage in collaboration and support with their peers, instructional staff, and support staff.
+Additional time has been embedded into the instructional day and Expanded Learning Program to address learning loss and limited industry skill development due to absences specific to COVID.

 Students who are struggling with following the expectations set by CTEC staff, progress through a clearly defined behavioral modification process.
-The staff has created a plan for students with the goal of keeping students in the classroom and engaged in learning.
+The staff creates plans for students with the goal of keeping students in the classroom and engaged in learning.
 Students who are struggling with following classroom expectations are redirected, provided with instructional support to encourage appropriate actions, and guardians are contacted to be brought into the learning process.
 This process helps the student and the teacher develop a trusting relationship where expectations are clearly defined.
 For any major infraction, students are held to identified expectations within the discipline matrix, which focuses on rehabilitation and reintroduction to the education environment.
 CTEC has created a restorative justice program with the goal of keeping students involved in the school environment.
 When possible, CTEC administrators choose a discipline protocol that helps the student rectify their behavior and reenter the school environment.
 It is important for the student to learn to make amends for their actions and repair relationships before moving forward.
 This is accomplished through conferences, mediation, counseling, and other restorative justice activities.